Bartis1313/csgo/README.md

 * 1.4.3 - Finish nade prediction at all, warning for tracers will be scaled with distance to the nade.
 * 1.4.4 - Sound esp is done.
 Credits to the guy who had the idea with this.
 Scaling included for sound circles.
 * 1.4.5 - Changes in code, mainly to render low levels things such as images by resources.
 Few slight changes into imgui: add ability to load up image by memory, ability to draw multicolors with poly.
 Discord rpc with updated information from client.
+* 1.4.6 - Texture rendered in the radar, I run on some weird problems there and unfortunately because of the dds file format it's impossible to use Resource class.
+Cleaned the project settings.
+Instead of ignoring the error of unsafe function, getting time is threadsafe now.
+Game color edits are now run per each instead of applying whole list.
 </details>

 # Dependencies